mbroad1/Module-15-MechaCar-Statistical-Analysis/README.md

 ![Deliverable_1](https://github.com/mbroad1/Module-15-MechaCar-Statistical-Analysis/blob/main/Images/Deliverable_1.png)

 **- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
-  - The coefficients that provided a non-random amount of variance to the mpg values were the intercept with **5.08e-08**, the vehicle length with **2.60e-12**, and the ground clearance **5.21e-08**.
+  - The coefficients that provided a non-random amount of variance to the mpg values were the intercept with **5.08e-08**, the vehicle length with **2.60e-12**, and the ground clearance with **5.21e-08**.

 **- Is the slope of the linear model considered to be zero?
 Why or why not?**
   - The slope of the linear model is **not** considered to be zero because the p-value is statistically significant, **5.35e-11**, which means the statistical analysis failed to reject the null hypothesis, and thus the slope of this model cannot equal zero.

 **- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
   - Since the p-value of this analysis is very statistically significant, it means that this linear model is reliable in predicting mpg for the MechaCar prototypes in an effective manner.
 Likewise, the R-squared value of **0.6825** is high, which means the regression model fits our observations well.
-However, 3/6 variables (vehicle weight, spoiler angle, and AWD) have insignificant probabilities, which may indicate that this model is overfitted, and thus it may not be able to be used for other data sets since it cannot generalize.
+However, three out of the six variables (vehicle weight, spoiler angle, and AWD) have insignificant probabilities, which may indicate that this model is overfitted, and thus it may not be able to be used for other data sets since it cannot generalize.

 ---
 ## Summary Statistics on Suspension Coils